 Suddenly, before Chris or I knew what was happening, Paul struck out slowly yet determinedly through the water towards the falls, hugging the rock face of the cliff from which the powerful torrent catapulted.
 As the water reached his waist, he turned towards the cliff and carefully selected two handholds, testing them before taking another step.

-The next moment, Mooney spat Dan out again, and he kicked weakly, clawing at the slippery rocks before finding a handhold.
-He was losing strength, I could see it in his face, and in the way the pull of the falls played tug of war with his body as he clung to the rocks for dear life.
+In a moment, Mooney spat Dan out again, and he kicked weakly, clawing at the slippery rocks before finding a handhold.
+He was losing strength; I could see it in his face, and in the way the pull of the falls played tug-of-war with his body as he clung to the rocks for dear life.

-In what seemed to take an eternity, Paul painstakingly made his way hand-over-hand, closer and closer to the spot where Dan clung to the wall, in danger of disappearing once more as the suction from the falls slowly loosened his grip.
+In what seemed like an eternity, Paul painstakingly made his way hand-over-hand, closer and closer to the spot where Dan clung to the wall, in danger of disappearing once more as the suction from the falls slowly loosened his grip.

-Finally, with one last burst of strength, Dan relinquished his left-handed grip and pulled himself around the rock outcropping towards Paul, finding another solid handhold with his left hand.
+With one last burst of strength, Dan relinquished his left-handed grip and pulled himself around the rock outcropping towards Paul, finding another solid handhold with his left hand.
 I held my breath.
-Paul took Dan’s his right hand again, and carefully placed it, again not letting go until he was sure Dan could hold on.
-They continued this way, one hand at a time, until Dan could finally stand on his own in the swirling water.
+Paul took Dan’s his right hand again, and carefully placed it, not letting go until he was sure Dan could hold on.
+They continued this way, one hand at a time, until Dan was finally able to stand on his own in the swirling water.

-I will never forget his face as he turned towards me and our eyes connected.
-Literally white as a ghost, he had the look of someone who had come face to face with his mortality, and was in disbelief that his life had been mercifully allowed to continue.
+I will never forget his face as he turned to me and our eyes connected.
+Literally white as a ghost, he had the look of someone who had come face to face with his mortality and was in disbelief that his life had been mercifully spared.

 As he stumbled, shaking, through the shallow water, I ran to him and bear-hugged his freezing body.
 We wrapped him in towels and helped him to shore.
 After some time, we eventually made our way back up the slippery route to the campground.
 Before Dan started up the rickety ladder he turned and gave Mooney one last look.
-I saw him shudder visibly, and we embraced as a wave of emotion overcame him.
+He shuddered visibly, and we embraced as a wave of emotion overcame him.

-As we held each other there at the base of Mooney in that remote canyon, we were both engulfed by a feeling of insignificance, coupled with a new respect, in the face of such a great force of nature.
-At the same time we felt an overwhelming gratitude for all the gifts in our lives, and for Life itself.
-This time, unlike that day in 1882, Mooney did not win.
-Dan had been given a second chance, and we both came away with a new appreciation of life that will stay with us for the rest of our days.
+As we held each other at the base of Mooney in that remote canyon, we were both engulfed by a feeling of insignificance, coupled with new respect, in the face of such a great force of nature.
+At the same time, we felt overwhelming gratitude for all the gifts in our lives, and for Life itself.
+Today, unlike that day in 1882, Mooney was not victorious.
+Dan had been given a second chance.
+And we were both given a new appreciation for life that will stay with us for the rest of our days.